databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

 Intro
 ################

-Rasterio (https://rasterio.readthedocs.io/en/latest/) is a Python library for reading and writing geospatial tile datasets.
+Rasterio (https://rasterio.readthedocs.io/en/latest/) is a Python library for reading and writing geospatial raster datasets.
-It uses GDAL (https://gdal.org/) for file I/O and tile formatting and provides a Python API for GDAL functions.
+It uses GDAL (https://gdal.org/) for file I/O and raster formatting and provides a Python API for GDAL functions.
-It is a great library for working with tile data in Python and it is a popular choice for many geospatial data scientists.
+It is a great library for working with raster data in Python and it is a popular choice for many geospatial data scientists.
-Rasterio UDFs provide a way to use Rasterio Python API in Spark for distributed processing of tile data.
+Rasterio UDFs provide a way to use Rasterio Python API in Spark for distributed processing of raster data.
 The data structures used by Mosaic are compatible with Rasterio and can be used interchangeably.
-In this section we will show how to use Rasterio UDFs to process tile data in Mosaic + Spark.
+In this section we will show how to use Rasterio UDFs to process raster data in Mosaic + Spark.
 We assume that you have a basic understanding of Rasterio and GDAL.
 We also provide an example which directly calls GDAL Translate and Warp.